AdarsHH30/Healix/frontend/DATABASE.md

 # Supabase Database Schema

-This document outlines the database schema for the First Aid wellness application.
+This document outlines the database schema for the Healix wellness application.

 ## Setup Instructions